jamisousa/unity-VN/README.md

 Using the example below, you can customize your story based on variables and comparisons.
 In this case, if the affinity with the main character is greater than 2, the good route will load; otherwise, the neutral route will load.

 ```
+narrator "Something about this moment feels important."
 if(<affinity> > 2)
 {
+    YourCharacterName as ???
+"I like you...
+I think.
+Just a little."
     Load(Chapter_G1 -enqueue false)
 }
 else